-LEAP has long been concerned about the loss of Sabah’s biodiversity and has supported initiatives to conserve threatened and endangered species such as the Critically Endangered Sunda Pangolin.
+LEAP has long been concerned about the loss of Sabah’s biodiversity and has supported initiatives to conserve threatened and endangered species such as the Critically Endangered Sunda Pangolin (Manis javanica).

-LEAP hopes to continue working with relevant stakeholders, including local communities, to secure the future for this threatened mammal and its habitats.
+LEAP will continue working with relevant stakeholders, including local communities, to secure a future for this wonderful but threatened mammal and its habitats.

 On Saturday 23rd September LEAP joined forces with local pangolin expert Elisa Panjang and staff from Lok Kawi Wildlife Park and Borneo Behaviour Solutions in an event called Makers and Mavems Wildlife Learning Adventure, held at bustling Riverson in Kota Kinabalu.